AICC/CMI-5_Spec_Current/cmi5_runtime.md

 __State API PUT Properties__:

 * _activityId_: Activity ID for the AU (from the course structure)
 * _agent_: agent representing the LMS learner being enrolled.
-This must match actor object generated by LMS at AU launch time.
+This MUST match actor object generated by LMS at AU launch time.
 * _registration_: Registration ID representing the LMS learner enrollment in the course.
-This must match Registration ID used by the LMS at AU launch time.
+This MUST match Registration ID used by the LMS at AU launch time.
 * _stateId_: LMS.LaunchData

 <a name="xapi_agent_profile"></a>
-#11.0 XAPI Agent Profile Data Model
+#11.0 xAPI Agent Profile Data Model

-In CMI5, Learner Preferences are scoped to the learner.
+In cmi5, Learner Preferences are scoped to the learner.
 Both the LMS and the AU may write changes to Learner Preferences in the xAPI Agent Profile.
 The LMS/LRS may choose to ignore or "override" Learner Preference changes requested by the AU by returning a "403 Forbidden" response as defined in the xAPI specification (section 7.6).
-The AU must not treat the 403 response as an error condition.
+The AU MUST NOT treat the 403 response as an error condition.

-On startup an AU must retrieve the Learner Preferences document from the Agent Profile.
+On startup an AU MUST retrieve the Learner Preferences document from the Agent Profile.

-When reading or writing to the Agent Profile, the document name must be CMI5LearnerPreferences and the format must be a JSON structure as shown below:
+When reading or writing to the Agent Profile, the document name MUST be CMI5LearnerPreferences and the format MUST be a JSON structure as shown below:

 ```javascript
 {